tacotranslate/js-package/readme.md

 ```

 `entries` are an array of objects containing properties `k` for `key`, `s` for `string`, and `l` for locale.

+Also, a `getLocales` function is required.
+It should return an array of strings representing the locale codes of the languages you are supporting.

 #### Uninstalling TacoTranslate